-This section highlights the major activities relevant to the ICT during FY 2021:
+This section highlights the major activities relevant to the ICT during FY 2022:

 - 1. The ICT Chair and Coordinator continued collaboration with administrators at High Road School sites in New Castle, Kent, and Sussex Counties to monitor program enhancements through quarterly virtual meetings.
 The ICT Coordinator conducted monthly check-ins with the administrators of the private High Road School sites, as well as the In District Classrooms (IDC).
 Areas of focus continued to include academic instruction, individualized behavior supports, instruction of replacement skills and progress monitoring, and post-secondary transition services.
 The availability of the three High Road School sites provides service options across all Delaware counties. - 2.
 The ICT Coordinator continued to serve as a liaison to school districts, charter schools, partner agencies, and private school programs to identify appropriate services for students and collaborate to resolve funding and service issues.
 The ICT Coordinator engaged in problem-solving consultations regarding specific cases prior to and following ICT approvals to assist LEAs with their placement options. - 3.
 The ICT Coordinator's goal is to approve two additional programs annually to expand service options to LEAs and families, with a focus on identifying additional programs that provide behavioral health services to meet the increased demand.
-There were no new private programs willing to complete the approval process during FY 2021.
-Virtual site visits, in response to Covid restrictions, were completed for triennial program reapproval at the following programs: - Anderson Center for Autism (New York) - Bancroft School (New Jersey) - Fox Run Center (Ohio) - Melmark, (Pennsylvania) - Overbrook School for the Blind (Pennsylvania) - Pilot School (Wilmington, Delaware) - Pressley Ridge School for the Deaf (Pennsylvania) - 4.
+There was one new private programs willing to complete the approval process during FY 2022.
+Virtual site visits, in response to Covid restrictions, were completed for triennial program reapproval at the following programs: - Benedictine School (Maryland) - Foundations Behavioral Health/LifeWorks School (Pennsylvania) - High Road School Kent, Sussex, New Castle (Delaware) - HMS School for Children with Cerebral Palsy (Pennsylvania) - Hughes Center (Virginia) - Pathway School (Pennsylvania) - Martin Luther School (Pennsylvania) - Davidson School at Elwyn (Pennsylvania) - 4.
 The ICT Coordinator continued to explore options for expanded behavioral health services and consulted with Universal Health Services' KidLink Coordinator to identify potential programs. - 5.
 The ICT Chair and Coordinator monitored continuous improvement activities at Devereux programs located in Pennsylvania, reporting updates to DOE leadership, agency partners, LEA directors and ICT coordinators.
-The ICT Coordinator engaged in monthly virtual meetings with the Executive Director of Devereux Intellectual Disability programs (CIDDS) and reviewed quarterly improvement plan data submissions.
+The ICT Coordinator engaged in quarterly virtual meetings with the Executive Director of Devereux Intellectual Disability programs (CIDDS) and reviewed quarterly improvement plan data submissions.
 These efforts are ongoing.
-Next steps are pending Secretary of Education review and approval.